Traverse Mountains: East Traverse Mountains Mega-landslide

-New research suggests that the entirety of the East Traverse Mountains, from the Point of the Mountain to Corner Canyon, is a single mega-landslide, 57 km^{2} in area, that was emplaced in a landslide event between 6.5 and 6.1 million years ago.
+Research publicized in 2017 suggests the entirety of the East Traverse Mountains, from the Point of the Mountain to Corner Canyon, is a single mega-landslide, 57 km^{2} in area, that was emplaced in a landslide event between 6.5 and 6.1 million years ago.
 The East Traverse Mountains previously included the upper portion of the mountains to the south of Little Cottonwood Canyon, overlying the 30.5-26 million year old granitic intrusive rocks of the Little Cottonwood stock.
 A catastrophic landslide event, perhaps triggered by an earthquake along the adjacent Wasatch Fault, displaced the Paleozoic sedimentary rocks about 16-17 kilometers (~10 miles) west to its current location.

 There are several lines of evidence that support this idea.
 Pseudotachylyte zones in the area, caused by intense frictional heat, mark the landslide's path.
 Extensive brecciation of bedrock throughout the East Traverse Mountains are evidence of an extremely damaging event that affected the whole mountain.
 Additionally, a brecciated remnant of the landslide was preserved near Box Elder Peak.
 Finally, there are pebble dikes on the East Traverse Mountains, which include pieces of igneous rock that match those in pebble dikes from the Little Cottonwood stock in age, texture, and mineralogy.
 Thus, the pebble dikes in Little Cottonwood Canyon represent the lower half of the hydrothermal system, while the upper half of the system is represented by the pebble dikes that are lodged in the rocks that now make up the East Traverse Mountains before the landslide.
 Several million years later, the landslide occurred, carrying the upper half of the granite-bearing pebble dikes with it.
 The slide probably occurred in this area due to hydrothermal alteration caused by the Little Cottonwood intrusion that weakened the overlying rocks.